chronicleworks/chronicle/docs/recording_provenance.md

 ```

-Either operation will return the ID of the newly defined question
+Either operation will return the ID of the newly defined question.

 ### Define an Activity